-The most common design is that of a ridged rubber tube.
+A common design is that of a ridged rubber tube.
 You put an unpeeled garlic clove inside, press down with the palm of your hand on the tube, and roll it.
-The skin on the clove is meant to be rubbed right off.
-These designs are usually dishwasher safe.
-Some silicone ones are made in the shape of a bulb of garlic, and work with the same press and roll technique.
+The skin on the clove is meant to be rubbed right off by the friction of the rolling process.